Journalist Fahad Shah booked under J&K Public Safety Act

 Besides Shah, Sajad Gul, another The Kashmir Walla journalist, was detained under the Public Safety Act on January 16, a day after a court had given him bail in a criminal conspiracy case.

 In its dossier for the use of the Act against Gul, the Jammu and Kashmir administration had justified the move suggesting he might be granted bail otherwise.
-The authorities had claimed that Gul’s release will be a threat not only to the Bandipora district, but to the entire Kashmir Valley.
+The authorities had claimed that Gul’s release would be a threat not only to the Bandipora district, but to the entire Kashmir Valley.

 Also read: